 Official STEP Lab Policies from the Office of STEP Support (OSS)

-In order to keep our labs up to par and to maintain their most efficient usage, OSS has put the following policies in place:
+In order to keep our labs up to par and to maintain their most efficient usage, the following policies have been put in place:

 - No chewing tobacco

-- Must be properly logged on with a ULID and password
+- Must be properly logged on with a UCS account

-- Must properly log off the system before leaving the lab
+- Must properly log off system before leaving lab

-- Must have a current validated University of Louisiana at Lafayette ID to pick up printouts
+- Must have current UL ID to pick up printouts

 - Printouts kept 2 days